RobinLinus/treecoin/state-tree.md

 ![alt text](popow.png "State Tree")

 #### Probabilistic Proofs of Proof of Work
 Since headers are easily addressable, nano nodes can query random headers.
-This exponentially increases the proved work probabilistically (as long as every random query is answered).
+This exponentially increases the probabilistically proved work (as long as _every_ random query is answered).